 If you have a budget that keeps you away from the highest-end phones, you can't go wrong with our top pick the OnePlus 7 Pro.
 It has a great well-rounded overall experience of features and capabilities that's worthy of a higher price but comes in for much less.
 The amount of specs and quality materials you get for this money is immense — and it's still an amazing deal even if you get the top-spec model.

-The OnePlus 7 Pro still has compromises much like its predecessors, including no water resistance rating and less-than-perfect cameras, but at this point they're minor and don't in any way detract from how lovely this phone is to use each and every day.
-The hardware has really stepped up to the highest levels, and the huge 90Hz display is a real treat to look at.
+The OnePlus 7 Pro still has compromises much like its predecessors, including no water resistance rating and less-than-perfect cameras, but at this point, they're minor and don't in any way detract from how lovely this phone is to use every day.
+The hardware has stepped up to the highest levels, and the huge 90Hz display is a real treat to look at.
 Its OxygenOS software continues to be one of the best Android experiences today, with no bloatware and minimal configuration required.
 Plus, its performance is consistently perfect, and you can expect years of software updates to keep it going.

 This is a proper flagship phone — it just isn't priced like one.